 Further Reading and Resources

-For more information and ways to prevent backovers, OSHA has a site that addresses the issue: For more details on illnesses and injuries related to the workplace, the Georgia Department of Public Health has reports online.
-You can find them here.
+For more information and ways to prevent backovers, OSHA has a site that addresses the issue.
+For more details on illnesses and injuries related to the workplace, the Georgia Department of Public Health has reports online.

-Online OSHA courses provide fast and efficient training for workers While classroom courses are offered throughout the state, online OSHA hazard recognition training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access, and 24/7 live customer support.
-Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
+Online OSHA courses provide fast and efficient training for workers.
+While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.
+These courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.